nimajneb2/ArduinoGPSLogger/README.md

 * Research GPS functions available in Arduino library.
 * Change GPS pins so it's 3-3 and 4-4

+Challenge: Optimize code so it fits onto an Arduino R3.

-* Notes: After removing RTC, I'm not sure it's reliable in doors to rely on a $5 GPS module for time.
+Notes: After removing RTC, I'm not sure it's reliable in doors to rely on a $5 GPS module for time.